Welcome to Lesson 4 of the self-guided onboarding program!

 - Think of job profiles not as job titles, but as a group of employees with the same training requirements

-- The system treats a training requirement is a "need-to-have" whereas a training certificate is a "nice-to-have."
+- The system treats a training requirement as a "need-to-have" whereas a training certificate is a "nice-to-have."

-Homework: Before proceeding back to eCompliance and starting the next tour please complete the following:
+Homework: Before beginning the next lesson please complete the following:

 - Create your Courses